Clarissa Brown

 Amanda Grant

 Amanda Grant is an undergraduate at the University of Wisconsin-Madison majoring in History and Art History with a certificate in African Studies.
-As an intern, she wrote about an unnamed Malagasy woman who was enslaved in pre-revolutionary New Jersey.
-She also studied enslaved Africans with connections to the Spanish Atlantic for her story about Mona.
+As an intern, she’s written three stories.
+Her first is about an unnamed Malagasy woman who was enslaved in pre-revolutionary New Jersey.
+She studied enslaved Africans with connections to the Spanish Atlantic for her story about Mona.
+And she considered relationships between Black and Indigenous peoples on Long Island for her story about Toney and Jack.

 Sara Ortenzio